almsasantos/Yummest_Food_App/README.md

 # Future improvements
 - Add the total calories of each meal.
-- Train more categories of plates and desert, in this case I'll need a more powerful equipment.
+- Train more categories of plates and deserts, in this case I'll need a more powerful equipment.
 - Take the concept of this project into more cities and countries.